Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Introduction

 where $W_t$ is a $m$-dimensional Brownian motion, and $a$ and $b$ are $\mathbb{R}^d$- and $\mathbb{R}^{d \times m}$-valued coefficient functions, respectively, and a typical goal is calculating an expectation $\mathbb{E}[\phi(X_T)]$ with some function $\phi:\mathbb{R}^d\rightarrow\mathbb{R}$ at a terminal time $T$.
 MVSDEs are an extension of this in the following form:

 Now, the coefficient functions depend on $\mu_t$, the law of $X_t$.
 In other words, the equation governing the solution depends on the solution itself, which makes MVSDEs nonlinear and addressing them more difficult than ordinary SDEs.
-Nevertheless, MVSDEs are widely used to describe complicated dynamics of systems in various fields such as derivative pricing \cite{guyon2013nonlinear}, fluid mechanics \cite{Bossy1997}, and interacting particle systems \cite{Meleard1996}.
+Nevertheless, MVSDEs are widely used to describe complicated dynamics of systems in various fields.
+For example, derivative pricing under the stochastic local volatility model involving model calibration falls into an MVSDE~\cite{guyon2013nonlinear}.
+Although technological advances such as GPUs have accelerated derivative pricing, further improving the accuracy and speed of pricing under advanced models, such as the SLV model, remains a long-lasting challenge in financial engineering.
+MVSDEs also appear in fluid mechanics \cite{Bossy1997}, interacting particle systems \cite{Meleard1996}, and so on.